By Debra Spamer, vice president of business development of Company Nurse, LLC

 Expert Guidance from a Nurse

 Employees in the retail industry typically don’t understand medical language or jargon, nor should they.
-What workers need, especially after a workplace injury, is clarity.
+What workers need, especially after a workplace injury or COVID-19, is clarity.

 And expert, caring nurses that specialize in occupational injuries can provide exactly that for your injured workers.